-Best Active Ankle Brace Reviewed – Garage Gym Builder
+Top 8 Active Ankle Brace Reviewed

 Ankle braces are useful for several applications in sports and in heavy weightlifting.
 First, they can help your tendons, bones, ligaments, and muscles knit themselves back together after an injury.
-If the affected area continues to move laterally, healing will be halted, the pain will increase, and you may even get a new injury on top of the original one.
+If the affected area continues to move, healing will be halted, the pain will increase, and you may even get a new injury on top of the original one.

 Ankle braces can also provide mild stabilization, enough to help prevent you from getting hurt in the first place.
-These braces, some of which are more like wraps, allow for the greatest freedom of movement for your legs and ankles.
+These braces, some of which are more like wraps, allow the freedom of movement for your legs and ankles.

 Active Ankle is a company offering rigid braces, flexible lace-up braces, and sleeves that mainly offer compression.
 Active Ankle has been in business since 1989.
 In 2008, they were purchased by sports medicine giant Cramer.
-In this buying guide, we give you the rundown on Active Ankles' whole product line.
+In this buying guide, we give you the rundown on Active Ankles' product line.

-Best 8 Active Ankle Braces Reviewed
+8 Best Active Ankle Braces

 1. Eclipse II